 6 great reasons to book a documentary wedding photographer:

 My days on Fleet Street were fantastic preparation to be a documentary wedding photographer.
 I’m always primed and ready to capture the unscripted moments and anticipate people’s reactions as they happen in real time.
-I anticipate the unexpected, the big characters making all the noise, as well as the shy page boy, the quiet stories going on behind the scenes and all the little details you’ve been agonizing over for so long.
+I anticipate the unexpected, the big characters making all the noise, as well as the shy page boy, the quiet stories going on behind the scenes and all the little details you’ve been agonising over for so long.

 My pledge to you is that I will work tirelessly throughout your day to build the layers that make up your wedding story in an honest and natural way so you can treasure them forever.

-The world of weddings through the eyes of kids….
+The World of Weddings through the eyes of kids….

 Kids are a fantastic subject for photography, especially for a documentary wedding photographer.
 The uninhibited and uncomplicated way they react to the world makes them endlessly fascinating and a perfect reflection of the mood of the wedding.